 How to Enter Data into SPSS: Steps

-Watch the video, which explains how to enter data into SPSS for four data types, or read the basic “rules” for entry below.
+Watch the video, which explains how to enter data into SPSS for a few data types:

 The data editor (the SPSS equivalent of a worksheet) opens automatically when you open SPSS.
 Variables are placed in columns and cases of data are placed into different rows.